 The metrics under the plan consider member and employee engagement with G&F, the operational efficiency, financial performance, achievement of business initiatives and asset growth that together provide a balanced approach to assessing organization success.
 Payments under the STI Plan are contingent on achieving a threshold level of performance.
 The performance results are determined for the CEO's Office and shared equally by the Co-CEO's.
 Maximum payout is 40% of base salary.
-For 2019 performance, each CEO's STI Plan was \$137,056 which represents 38% of salary.
+For 2020 performance, each CEO's STI Plan was \$149,574 which represents 40% of salary.

-The Board of Directors have approved a Long Term Incentive Plan (LTIP) effective January 1, 2018.
-This plan is designed to reinforce long-term growth and effective management of the credit union.
+The Board of Directors approved a Long Term Incentive Plan (LTIP) effective January 1, 2018.
+The plan is designed to reinforce long-term growth and effective management of the credit union.
 The LTIP is a rolling plan with a performance term of three years which commences on January 1 and will continue for a term representing three financial years of G&F. For each term there will be a set of strategic objectives and financial measures based on the strategic plan that must be achieved for any payment to be considered and possibly made to the eligible Executives at the end of the performance term.
-The first eligible payout will be in 20211.

-1for 2018 - 2020
+The target payout for the LTIP is 20% of base salary.
+The maximum payout is 125% of the target or 25%.
+For the 2018-2020 LTIP performance, each CEO's received the maximum payout for the LTIP which was \$93,484.